 There is no such thing as a perfect family.
 Modern day stressors, such as balancing job and home, an unanticipated family crisis or mental illness of one family member can compromise the health of the entire family.
 While some families have built-in support from stable extended relations, even the best of families need outside help every now and then.
+Family counseling can provide the guided support you have been looking for.

 Are you tired of the constant bickering and arguing?
 Are you concerned about your children’s adjustment to a recent change in the family?
 The family counselors at Birmingham Anxiety and Trauma Therapy can help you reduce conflict, understand each other better, and foster closeness.
 They can help your family identify the way you handle problems or changes and develop strategies to solve your problems in a more effective way.
 Our family therapists will also help you identify the strengths in your family and help you use those strengths to tighten family bonds.